mittelmark/dbpp/docs/dbpp.widgets.textmixins.md

 )
 ```

 Adds the actual syntax highlighting and the binding for updates of the high lighting after pressing Up, Down or Return.
-For updating after a new file is loaded see updateHighLights
+For updating after a new file is loaded see update_highlights